Is a Browser Lock Enough to Protect Online Exams?

 Another thing to consider is how you’ll monitor student behavior during online exams, such as:

-• Video monitoring so you can see if they’re trying to look at their notes and use other resources during the test.
+• Video monitoring, which can include a second/side camera, so you can see if they’re trying to look at their notes and use other resources during the test.

 • Smart Speech detection (not sound detection) so you can tell if they’re talking to someone else in the room or asking Siri for help, but not have to review flags for unimportant noises like coughing or a doorbell ringing.